makeabilitylab/physcomp/jupyter/index.md

 ![Screenshot of the Jupyter Notebook extension called Table of Contents (2)](assets/images/JupyterNotebook_TOC2_Screenshot.png)

 Screenshot of a Jupyter Notebook with the nbextension called Table of Contents (2), which auto-generates a navigation pane based on markdown headers.
-This is installed as part of the [`jupyter_contrib_nbextensions` ](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/index.html)notebook extensions
 {: .fs-1 }

 Feel free to follow the official installation instructions [here](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html) or our simplified version below:

-#### Step 1: Use conda
+#### Step 1: Use conda to install nbextensions

 To install the `nbextensions`, open your terminal (on linux or Mac) or the Anaconda Prompt (on Windows) and type: